programmableweb/salvager/README.md

     s.collect_profile
     s.collect_albums

+    # Transform the data to ActivityStreams
+    Transform.run

 You must get the profile data first before you can collect album data.

 ## Running the tests

 Run `rspec spec` in terminal in the root of this directory.

+Files get output to the `./tmp/test` directory.
+You may need to create this directory first for the tests to run.